 Type a name for your project.
 For instance, “ML Model”.
 Create a new Spark Service and Object Storage Service as indicated on the screen.
 A container is a collection of objects used for object storage.
 Click on Create to create the new project.
 Once created, you will be directed to your new project where you can create notebooks, import data assets, or add collaborators.

 From the newly created project dashboard, click the Add to project option and select Notebook.

 You can create a new, empty notebook or specify to import an existing one, either from a file or from a known URL.
 In this case, we will choose the latter.
 Select the option From URL and specify https://github.com/aounlutfi/building-first-ML-model/blob/master/Complete.ipynb as the URL of the notebook.
 Now click on Create Notebook to begin the import.

 To run the notebook, click on Cell from the Commands ribbon, and then click Run all cells.
 Watson Studio will then run all the code snippets in the notebook.
 The notebook takes around 15 minutes to run since the data set is made up of 20,000 images.

 Alternatively, you can run a single cell by selecting the Play icon from the menu, highlighted below.

 Watson Studio is more than just a development platform.
 It is also a community-driven and collaboration platform.
 With Watson Studio you can share a project with other users and collaborate on a specific notebook.
 You can also benefit from community created content that includes free notebooks and data sets.
 See the image below for how to add collaborators to a project.

 After completing the steps above, you are able to deploy models from other frameworks such as Sklearn and Spark MLLib on Watson Studio.
-You can then try to set up Python and Tensorflow on your personal computer and run an example provided by Tensorflow to compare the results.
-It might take hours, maybe days to train, depending on the performance of your machine.

 For additional learning, check out some of our IBM Code Patterns on this topic: